lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 5. ModuleScript-First Architecture

-Lily Studio uses **ModuleScripts for most code** and keeps normal `Script` and `LocalScript` files to a minimum.
-Most features should live in modules because modules are easier to reuse, test, organize, type, and compose.
+Lily Studio uses **ModuleScripts for the large majority of implementation code**, while normal `Script` and `LocalScript` files are kept small and limited to clear entry points.
+Feature logic belongs in modules because modules provide stronger boundaries, better reuse, easier testing, clearer typing, and a more controlled dependency structure.

 > **Main rule:** Lily systems live in modules.
 Scripts are small entry points.